-UNEP attaches key importance to its partnerships with major groups in civil society the world over.
-These include UNEP National Committees, parliamentarians, consumers, youth, and other regional and interregional networks.
+UNEP attaches key importance to its partnerships with major groups in civil society throughout the world.
+These include UNEP National Committees, parliamentarians (through the organization GLOBE), consumers, youth, and other regional and inter-regional networks.
 UNEP cooperates with the Television Trust for the Environment, which it co-founded in 1982, to produce international video and film co-productions, and with several other partners.

-UNEP National Committees: UNEP raises public awareness on global environmental issues at country level through the establishment of UNEP National Committees.
+UNEP raises public awareness on global environmental issues at country level through the establishment of UNEP National Committees.
 These committees help carry out awareness-raising or educational projects by disseminating environmental information to large audiences in many languages.
-As at 30 November 2008, UNEP National Committees exist in 32 European countries (Armenia, Azerbaijan, Belarus, Bulgaria, Croatia, Czech Republic, France, Georgia, Germany, Greece, Hungary, Ireland, Israel, Italy, Kazakhstan, Kyrgyzstan, Macedonia, Malta, Moldova, The Netherlands, Norway, Poland, Romania, Russia, Serbia, Sweden, Spain, Tajikistan, Turkey, United Kingdom, Ukraine and Uzbekistan).
+UNEP National Committees exist in 32 European countries (Armenia, Azerbaijan, Belarus, Bulgaria, Croatia, Czech Republic, France, Georgia, Germany, Greece, Hungary, Ireland, Israel, Italy, Kazakhstan, Kyrgyzstan, Macedonia, Malta, Moldova, The Netherlands, Norway, Poland, Romania, Russia, Serbia, Sweden, Spain, Tajikistan, Turkey, United Kingdom, Ukraine and Uzbekistan).
 There are advanced preparations for establishment of committees in the Baltic States and other European countries.

-Sports, Youth and children: UNEP co-organizes global youth fora, which are held regularly to encourage the participation of students and youth leaders in environmental affairs worldwide.
+Also, to encourage the participation of students and youth leaders in environmental affairs worldwide, UNEP co-organizes global youth fora.
 UNEP dialogues with religious and spiritual communities, and works with artists, women, and children.
 Regular global children conferences contribute to better understanding of major global environmental issues.
-International children's drawing and painting contests have been organized, as well as international photographic competitions on the environment for young people - all promoting awareness of the need for environmental protection for future generations.
+International children's drawing and painting contests are organized, as well as international photographic competitions on the environment for young people - all promoting awareness of the need for environmental protection for future generations.
 In addition, UNEP's close cooperation with the International Olympic Committee aims at promoting greener Games and other sports events.